Jotrorox/FiFi/README.md

 # Add the bot Token to env on Linux/macOS
 $ export DISCORD_TOKEN=<yourDiscordToken>

-# Add the Music
-# Put all the mp3 Files into the rsc folder

 # Run the project
 $ npm run dev
 ```